-(f) Company Stock.
-Common stock of Commonwealth Biotechnologies, Inc. In the event of a change in the capital structure of the Company (as provided in Section 13 below), the shares resulting from such a change shall be deemed to be Company Stock within the meaning of the Plan.

-(g) Beneficiary.
-The person or persons entitled to receive a benefit pursuant to an Award upon the death of a Participant.

-(h) Board.
-The Board of Directors of the Company.

-(i) Cause.
+- (a) Act.
+The Securities Exchange Act of 1934, as amended. - (b) Affiliate.
+The meaning assigned to the term "affiliate" under Rule 12b-2 of the Act. - (c) Applicable Withholding Taxes.
+The aggregate amount of federal, state and local income and payroll taxes that the Company is required to withhold (based on the minimum applicable statutory withholding rates) in connection with any exercise of an Option or the award, lapse of restrictions or payment with respect to Restricted Stock. - (d) Award.
+The award of an Option or Restricted Stock under the Plan. - (e) Beneficiary.
+The person or persons entitled to receive a benefit pursuant to an Award upon the death of a Participant. - (f) Board.
+The Board of Directors of the Company. - (g) Cause.
 Dishonesty, fraud, misconduct, gross incompetence, gross negligence, breach of a material fiduciary duty, material breach of an agreement with the Company, unauthorized use or disclosure of confidential information or trade secrets, or conviction or confession of a crime punishable by law (except minor violations), in each case as determined by the Committee, which determination shall be binding.
 Notwithstanding the foregoing, if "Cause" is defined in an employment agreement between a Participant and the Company, "Cause" shall have the meaning assigned to it in such agreement.

-(j) Change of Control.
+(h) Change of Control.

-(i) The acquisition by any unrelated person of beneficial ownership (as that term is used for purposes of the Act) of 50% or more of the then outstanding shares of common stock of the Company or the combined voting power of the then outstanding voting securities of the Company entitled to vote generally in the election of directors.
-The term "unrelated person" means any person other than (x) the Company and its subsidiaries, (y) an employee benefit plan or related trust of the Company, and (z) a person who acquires stock of the Company pursuant to an agreement with the Company that is approved by the Board in advance of the acquisition.
-For purposes of this subsection, a "person" means an individual, entity or group, as that term is used for purposes of the Act.

-(ii) Any tender or exchange offer, merger or other business combination, sale of assets or any combination of the foregoing transactions, and the Company is not the surviving corporation.

-(iii) A liquidation of the Company.
+- (i) The acquisition by any unrelated person of beneficial ownership (as that term is used for purposes of the Act) of 50% or more of the then outstanding shares of common stock of the Company or the combined voting power of the then outstanding voting securities of the Company entitled to vote generally in the election of directors.
+The term "unrelated person" means any person other than (x) the Company and its subsidiaries, (y) an employee benefit plan or related trust sponsored by the Company or its subsidiaries, and (z) a person who acquires stock of the Company pursuant to an agreement with the Company that is approved by the Board in advance of the acquisition.
+For purposes of this subsection, a "person" means an individual, entity or group, as that term is used for purposes of the Act; - (ii) Any tender or exchange offer, merger or other business combination, sale of assets or any combination of the foregoing transactions, and the Company is not the surviving corporation; and - (iii) A liquidation of the Company. - (i) Code.

-(k) Code.
 The Internal Revenue Code of 1986, as amended.